rwarnking/image-sorter/README.md

 ```
 afterwards activate the environment (`conda activate imgsort`) and start the application.

-The main dependency is the anvil tool found here:
+The main dependency is tkinter and the piexif tool found here:
 * [tkinter](https://docs.python.org/3/library/tkinter.html) for the interface/GUI
 * [tkcalendar](https://pypi.org/project/tkcalendar/) for the date selection
 * [piexif](https://piexif.readthedocs.io/en/latest/) for modification of the image metadata (EXIF)